 When setting up a vivarium for any reptile, you need to create a thermal gradient, commonly this is referred to as the ‘hot end’ and ‘cool end’ of the enclosure.
 Leopard geckos are ectothermic and rely on their surroundings to maintain their body temperature.
 Creating a clear thermal gradient allows the gecko to move to the most favourable area in the vivarium so they can warm and absorb energy.

 The overall ambient temperature of the enclosure should be no lower than 24°C (75°F), with a basking (hot end) temperature of 29-32°C (85-90°F).
-An overall night-time temperature drop of around 5°C is advisable, this can be achieved easily using a good quality thermostat connected to a heat mat and/or a basking spot lamp
+An overall night-time temperature drop of around 5°C is advisable, this can be achieved easily using a good quality thermostat connected to a ceramic heat emitter or deep heat projector.

 There is much debate over the necessity of providing leopard geckos with any sort of UVB light.
 Recent studies have shown that their skin is twenty times more absorbent than that of a bearded dragon.
 With this in mind, we recommend providing a low level UVB light.
 After all, they are crepuscular and whilst limited, they would have some natural exposure to the sun in the wild.
 Providing a UVB light will also help stimulate natural daylight and will aid calcium and vitamin D3 absorption.